houssem-yahiaoui/progressive-web-app-starter-kit/README.md

-# Automated NodeJS Push Messages Notifier.
+# Progressive Web Application Walkthrough

-This is a simply demostration using both GCM and Web Notification API, this is an automated process where registration ids are sent in real time using socket.io.
+This is a simple PWA application built/concieved using the latest changes and rocommendations, especially the Firebase Cloud Messeging System or FCM

 ## Setup :